sagemathinc/cocalc-doc/source/frame-editor.rst

      :local:
      :depth: 2

 This guide explains how to work with the **frame editor** for editing source code, :doc:`LaTeX documents <latex>`, :doc:`Command-line terminal <terminal>` etc. The screenshot below shows a Python file and a Terminal.
-In order to get that view, the frame editor is split vertically first, and then the right frame is splitted horizontally.
+In order to get that view, the frame editor is split vertically first, and then the right frame is split horizontally.
 After that, the bottom right frame is changed to a :doc:`Terminal <terminal>`.

-Therefore, you can not only view the same Python source code file in two places, but you can also work with e.g. IPython_ on the command-line in the same directory.
+You can not only view the same Python source code in two places, but you can also work with e.g. IPython_ on the command-line in the same directory.

 .. _IPython: https://www.ipython.org